ForeFlight Tips: Most Overlooked Airport Resources

 One of Garmin Pilot's standout features is its split-screen mode.
 While many pilots know how to use split-screen for viewing approach charts or traffic, there are also some valuable tools for weather planning, both before takeoff and during cruise.
 Here's how to use the Widgets and Flight Profile features.

-How to scan documents into your favorite aviation app
+How to scan aviation manuals into your favorite EFB app

-More and more pilots are going completely paperless in the cockpit, but that requires some paper documents to be scanned first.
-Fortunately, Apple includes some hidden capabilities in the Notes app, including the addition of a powerful scanner utility.
-This can be used to scan just about any type of physical document.
+It's common for pilots to go completely paperless in the cockpit, which requires scanning some paper documents first.
+Fortunately, Apple includes some hidden capabilities in the Notes app, including a powerful scanner utility.

 Understanding pressure altitude and GPS altitude in aviation apps